technofocus-pte/invtailwcdatmtndepth/Lab Guide/Lab 07/Lab 07 - Create a flow to route Helpdesk requests to different mailboxes based on language.md

     > **Note:** Since we didn't change the prompt the save custom prompt button is greyed out in the image above.

-1.  **Save** the flow in the top right-hand corner.
+11.  **Save** the flow in the top right-hand corner.
 Now we can run the flow.

+### Test the flow

-2. Send an email to the trigger's email address with the subject Project Kick-off and the following in the body of the email:
+1. Send an email to the trigger's email address with the subject Project Kick-off and the following in the body of the email:

         Dear Team,